 One of the items I found among my father’s papers was the 1949 receipt for my parents’ first television set.

-The receipt is from the Trotter Motor Company of Waldorf, Maryland.
+The receipt is from the Trotter Motor Company of Waldorf, Maryland and details the sale of a brand new television set.

 It does not state the brand of TV being sold.
 However, there is a model number, 8T241.
 A quick internet search turned up a newspaper ad that reveals the television was made by RCA.